 It is important that TEOs notify the TEC via their SDR of any changes to PBRF status or any new courses that are PBRF eligible.
-The PBRF eligibility codes available in the SDR are:
+The PBRF eligibility codes available in the SDR are in the table below.

 Table 6: PBRF eligibility codes